Sales Have Ended

-Registration is now open for the Public Hearing on wildlife crime in Viet Nam, following a year-long investigation by the Wildlife Justice Commission.
+Registration is still open for the Public Hearing on wildlife crime in Viet Nam, following a year-long investigation by the Wildlife Justice Commission.

 For media we refer to our press accreditation information.

-Unfortunately, due to time and space constraints, we will not be able to honor every request to attend or to participate in the event.
-We recommend everyone to apply as soon as possible.
+Due to space restraints, we recommend everyone to apply as soon as possible.
 See for FAQs below.

 As a background, on 14 September 2016 the Wildlife Justice Commission announced a Public Hearing via the following press statement:

 Viet Nam wildlife crime investigation: Public Hearing announced

 The Hague, 14 September 2016: Following a year-long investigation into wildlife trafficking hub, Nhi Khe, Viet Nam the Wildlife Justice Commission will hold a Public Hearing on 14 & 15 November 2016 at the Peace Palace in The Hague, the Netherlands.

 US$ 53.1 million in parts and products of rhinos, elephants and tigers trafficked through a criminal network consisting of 51 individuals.

 Our case file (Map of Facts), over 5,000 pages plus audio / visual, was presented to Viet Nam in January 2016 and China in February 2016.
 Over multiple visits, our investigators observed directly: